 Introduction to Navigation is an online course for anyone interested in sailing and motor boating or pretty much anything else on the water.
 This course will give you the essential navigation and seamanship knowledge needed when you are afloat.
 RYA Interactive courses can be taken online anytime, anywhere and at your own speed.

 For beginners, incorporating personal safety, helmsmanship and seamanship to a level where you will be a useful crew member on board a yacht.
 A 5-day course living on board a sailing yacht with a crew and the instructor.

-You will be required to have knowledge up to Day Skipper standard before starting.
+You will be required to have knowledge up to the Day Skipper standard before starting.
 This course covers offshore & coastal navigation, pilotage and meteorology.
-This is a 6-day course.
-This course is very intensive and should not be attempted unless you have the right entry level.
-There are assessments that must be passed to pass the course and gain the qualification.
+This is a 6-day intensive course and should not be attempted unless you have the right entry level.
+There are assessments that must be passed to gain the qualification.

 MCA/RYA Yachtmaster Scheme

 Once you have learnt how to sail and mastered skippering a yacht on short voyages, the next natural progression is to embark on the MCA/RYA Yachtmaster Scheme and attain a Yachtmaster Certificate of Competence.
 Unlike the previous qualifications like RYA Day or Coastal Skipper, the Yachtmaster qualifications are gained through an external RYA examination.